teambit/bit/README.md

 ### Share source code components directly from your repository

-To break the overhead of sharing more code, Bit enables you to track subsets of files in your repository as reusable components and isolate them with everything they need in order to execute.
+Bit enables you to track subsets of files in your repository as reusable components and isolate them so that when they are shared they are also ready to execute.

 Let's isolate the UI components `button`, `login` and `logo` in the following project's directory structure.